aws/amazon-ivs-react-native-player/docs/usage-guide.md

 ## Listening on `onPlayerStateChange` and other useful callbacks.

-SDK allows to listen on certain useful events thats comes from the Player, the full list of events you can find in the [api-reference](./ivs-player-reference.md#props) which starts with `on` prefix.
+SDK allows to listen on certain useful callbacks that helps to get important pieces of the information about the Player. e.g. `onProgress` helps to build a video progress bar or `onLoad` that is triggered once a video is loaded with the information about the total duration. the full list of events you can find in the [api-reference](./ivs-player-reference.md#props) which starts with `on` prefix.

 ```tsx
 <IVSPlayer